leobauza/react-ssr/BLOGPOST.md

 <script src="./assets/app.bundle.js"></script>
 ```

-This adds script tag references the cient-side code, however we can't just load the `client.js`.
+This adds script tag references the cient-side code, however we can't just load `client.js`.
 First it needs to be compiled to something the browser can understand.
 The webpack configuration file below takes the `client.js` file and converts it to the `app.bundle.js` file the app will use.

 ```js
 const path = require('path')